 15%

-We track pilling, fabric wear, and zipper performance through extended use and washing cycles, then score against the purchase price.
+We track reported pilling, fabric wear, and zipper performance from long-term owner feedback, then score against the purchase price.

 Detailed Fleece Jacket Reviews